Bank repossessions in Corona times?

 OK, so if we go directly to the banks pages?
 What do we find there?

-1. Solvia is the Real Estate part for Banco Sabadell and that also handles property from SAREB (the governmental “bad bank” that was used in the credit crunch to buy the banks toxic assets).
+1. Solvia is the Real Estate part for Banco Sabadell which also handles property from SAREB (the governmental “bad bank” that was used in the credit crunch to buy the banks toxic assets).

-The property looked good at a glance as it was advertised with a 35% price drop from 521.500€ to 340.500€!
-But then we found a surprise in the description – “se vende la nuda propiedad con usofructo vitalicia a tercerras personas” which means the property is sold with tenants staying for free for life!
-Who would even condisder buying a property like that?
+At first glance the property looked good as advertised with a 35% price drop from 521.500€ to 340.500€!
+But we found a surprise in the description: “Se vende la nuda propiedad con usufructo vitalicia a terceras personas”.
+Which means the property is sold with tenants staying for free for life!
+Who would even consider buying a property like that?
 Hardly a bargain…

 For the rest we didn’t find anything really interesting here.